Visa policy of Antigua and Barbuda: Ordinary passports

 Cruise ship visitors do not require a visa provided that they arrive in Antigua and Barbuda in the morning and depart the same evening.

+Non-ordinary passports

-Holders of diplomatic or official passports issued to nationals of Haiti & visa-exempt countries do not require a visa.
+In addition to countries whose citizens are visa-exempt, holders of diplomatic or official passports of Haiti may enter Antigua and Barbuda without a visa.

-Holders of a Laissez-Passer issued by the United Nations and the Caribbean Community (CARICOM) traveling on duty do not required a visa.
+Holders of a Laissez-Passer issued by the United Nations and the Caribbean Community (CARICOM) traveling on duty may enter Antigua and Barbuda without a visa.

+Future changes

-Antigua and Barbuda signed a visa exemption agreement with Serbia in January 2023 and Rwanda in July 2025, but they have yet to be ratified.
+Antigua and Barbuda has signed visa exemption agreements with the following countries, but they have not yet been ratified: